This story first appeared in the collection Stay Awake.

 It had been a particularly hot summer, with a lot of thunderstorms.
 The power was always going out, and sometimes I would wake up in complete darkness—no bedside lamp, no streetlight, no moon.
 The fan no longer turning, so the air grew close and still.
 I could hear the cicadas in the boughs of the trees, a vibrating held note that sounded like hissing.

 Of course I thought of her then.
+Our mother.